Cassation Court Upholder Over 3-Year Sentence For Drug Dealer

 Court documents said the Anti-Narcotics Department (AND) learnt the defendant was in possession of illegal narcotics and sent one of its agents to pose as a buyer.

-“The AND agent got in touch with the defendant and asked him for seven Captagon pills and a small stash of hashish in return for JD25,” court documents said.
+“The AND agent got in touch with the defendant and asked him for Captagon pills and Hashish in return for JD20,” court documents said.

 When the two met, AND agents immediately arrested the suspect, court papers added.